-2.11 Acts of the wardens
+2.10 Acts of the wardens

-- (1) An act done by any 2 wardens of a church is to be taken to be the act of the wardens of that church, provided that all reasonable efforts have been taken first to consult the third warden at the time the act is done. - (2) A warden is disqualified from taking part in any act of the wardens if the warden or a member of the warden's family has a personal financial interest in the act.
+- (1) An act done by any 2 wardens is to be taken to be the act of the wardens, provided that all reasonable efforts have been taken first to consult the third warden at the time the act is done. - (2) A warden is disqualified from taking part in any act of the wardens if the warden or a member of the warden's family has a personal financial interest in the act.

-Note: See also rule 3.13B concerning decision-making by a warden in relation to a family member who is appointed or proposed to be appointed as a parish worker.
+Note: See also rule 3.12B concerning decision-making by a warden in relation to a family member who is appointed or proposed to be appointed as a parish worker.

-2.12 Qualifications to be a warden
+2.11 Qualifications to be a warden

-- (1) A parishioner of a church of the parish who is not less than 18 years of age and who is a communicant member of the Anglican Church of Australia is qualified to be elected or appointed as a warden of that church, except as provided by this rule. - (2) The spouse of a person in Holy Orders licensed to the parish is not qualified to be elected or appointed as a warden. - (3) At any one time, a husband and wife may not both be wardens of a church. - (4) A person who is engaged as an employee and who is paid from the funds of the church or parish may not be appointed or elected as a warden.

-(5) A person who is bankrupt or a person who is mentally ill or is otherwise incapable of acting may not be appointed or elected as a warden of a church.
+- (1) A parishioner of a congregation of the parish who is not less than 18 years of age and who is a communicant member of the Anglican Church of Australia is qualified to be elected or appointed as a warden, except as provided by this rule. - (2) The spouse of a person in Holy Orders licensed to the parish is not qualified to be elected or appointed as a warden. - (3) At any one time, a husband and wife may not both be wardens. - (4) A person who is engaged as an employee and who is paid from the funds of the parish may not be appointed or elected as a warden. - (5) A person who is bankrupt or a person who is mentally ill or otherwise incapable of acting may not be appointed or elected as a warden.